jenglund/rlship-tools/README.md

    - ✅ Write tests for UpdateList and DeleteList (0% → 80%)
    - ✅ Write tests for AddListItem, GetListItems, UpdateListItem, RemoveListItem (0% → 80%)
    - ✅ Increase coverage for GetSharedLists (0% → 80%)
-   - Enhance tests for SyncList and other sync-related operations
+   - ✅ Enhance tests for SyncList and other sync-related operations (0% → 85%)

-3. **Tribe Handlers** (Week 5)
+3. **Tribe Handlers** (COMPLETED)
-   - Write tests for ListTribes and ListMyTribes (0% → 80%)
+   - ✅ Write tests for ListTribes and ListMyTribes (0% → 71.4% and 60.0% respectively)
-   - Increase coverage for RemoveMember (0% → 80%)
+   - ✅ Increase coverage for RemoveMember (0% → 100.0%)
+   - ✅ Enhance tests for AddMember (0% → 83.3%)
+   - ✅ Enhance tests for CreateTribe (0% → 51.9%)
+   - ✅ Enhance tests for GetTribe (0% → 100.0%)
+   - ✅ Enhance tests for UpdateTribe (0% → 64.7%)
+   - ✅ Enhance tests for DeleteTribe (0% → 100.0%)
-   - Enhance tests for other tribe operations
+   - ✅ Enhance tests for ListMembers (0% → 55.6%)

 ### Phase 3: Input Validation and Error Handling (1-2 weeks)